1. Introduction & Scope

 1.1 Baker Street Quarter Partnership Limited is committed to protecting the privacy and security of your personal information (collectively referred to as “the Company”, “we”, “us” or “our”).

-1.2 This Privacy Notice (“Notice”) describes how we collect and use personal information about you during and after your relationship with us, in accordance with the General Data Protection Regulation (“GDPR”).
+1.2 This Privacy Notice (“Notice”) describes how we collect and use personal information about you during and after your relationship with us, in accordance with the EU’s General Data Protection Regulations and the UK’s retained EU law version of the General Data Protection Regulations (collectively referred to here as the (“GDPR”).

 1.3 This Notice applies to all individuals, staff, workers, and other persons associated with our members (“Members”), our website users, and those individuals who contract with the Company for the provision of services (“Consumers”) whether past, present or prospective and including any relevant third parties such as your permitted agents or representatives.
 This Notice does not form part of any contract to provide services you may have with the Company from time to time.